The Trust’s capital has been invested in two main areas:

 Shetland Leasing and Property Developments Limited

-Shetland Leasing and Property Developments Limited (SLAP) is a wholly owned subsidiary of the Trust, overseen by an independent Board of Directors.
+Shetland Leasing and Property Developments Limited (SLAP) is a wholly owned subsidiary of the Trust, overseen by a Board of three Directors.
 Its main activity is the purchasing, developing and letting of properties throughout Shetland.
-The portfolio is valued at £20.6 million and it generated rental income of over £2.8 million in 2012/13.
+The portfolio is valued at £18 million and it generated rental income of over £2.3 million in 2015/16.
+For more information go to www.slpd.co.uk

 Shetland Heat Energy and Power Limited

 Shetland Heat Energy and Power Limited (SHEAP), is a wholly owned subsidiary of the Trust, set up to operate the Lerwick District Heating Scheme.
-It is overseen by an independent Board of Directors.
-SHEAP has over 1,100 customers receiving heat.
-For more information go to www.sheap-ltd.co.uk.
+It is overseen by a Board of three Directors.
+SHEAP has over 1,200 customers receiving heat.
+For more information go to www.sheap-ltd.co.uk

 SCT Renewables Ltd

-SCT Renewables Limited is a 100% owned subsidiary of the Trust.
-It has one director, who is a Trustee.
+SCT Renewables Limited is a 100% owned subsidiary of the Trust and has one director.
 It holds the Trust’s investment in Viking Energy Shetland LLP (VES LLP) which is investigating a wind farm project in central Shetland, in partnership with a subsidiary of SSE plc.
 The Trust has approved an investment to date of £9.72m.
 VES LLP is a limited liability partnership, rather than a limited company, and is overseen by an independent Board of Directors.
 It is 90% owned by the Trust, the remaining 10% being owned by Viking Wind Limited.
 Further information is available from the project’s website, www.vikingenergy.co.uk

 C.T.
 Shetland (T.M.)
 Limited

 C.T.
 Shetland (T.M.)
-Limited does not trade.
-It has one director, who is a Trustee.
+Limited does not trade and has one director.
 The purpose of the company is to register and own certification trademarks, for example, the knitwear trademark known as the Shetland Lady.

 Decisions about Investments